 A couple of examples:

 Black and Latinx households have slightly lower credit card balances than white households, on average — but that doesn’t mean they’re less affected.
 Their income tends to be lower, and they pay higher average interest rates, too.

 LGBTQIA+ people tend to have much more credit card debt than those outside the community.

 For people who are affected by multiple forms of discrimination and inequality, the effect is even greater.

 © 2020 Ellevest, Inc. All Rights Reserved.

-You may or may not have noticed that we linked to creditcards.com for information about credit card interest rates.
+You may or may not have noticed that we linked to creditcards.com for information about credit card interest rates and demographic information associated with rates.
 FYI, LinkOffers, Inc (“Solicitor”) serves as a solicitor for Ellevest, Inc. (“Ellevest”).
 Solicitor will receive compensation for referring you to Ellevest.
 Compensation to the Solicitor will be $10 per membership activated.
 You will not be charged any fee or incur any additional costs for being referred to Ellevest by the Solicitor.
 The Solicitor may promote and/or may advertise Ellevest’s investment adviser services.
 Ellevest and the Solicitor are not under common ownership or otherwise related entities.

 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.

 All opinions and views expressed by Ellevest are current as of the date of this writing, for informational purposes only, and do not constitute or imply an endorsement of any third-party’s products or services.

 The information provided does not take into account the specific objectives, financial situation or particular needs of any specific person.